 Pre-competition competitors should try to familiarise themselves with competition style activities even if you have a fellow student to judge a completed work task during a practical session at college/training provider.

 Also familiarise yourself with current industry processes and procedures for completing a range of tasks you may need to complete.

-For information and resources, including a detailed Pre-Competition activity pack please find this on the WorldSkills UK Automotive Body Repair webpage.
+For information and resources, including a detailed Pre-Competition activity pack please click the link below.